-A Computed Tomography, or CT scan, is an imaging test that combines computers and 360-degree x-rays to produce highly detailed images of the body.
-It's painless, fast, non-invasive, and an extremely accurate procedure.
+A Computed Tomography, or CT scan, is an imaging test that combines computers and 360-degree X-rays to produce high-resolution body images.
+It is painless, fast, non-invasive, and an extremely accurate procedure.
 A CT scan can depict bones, blood vessels, and soft tissues inside the body.
-Common areas of scanning include the chest, abdomen, and pelvis area.
+Common areas of scanning include the chest, abdomen, and pelvic area.
 The CT scan is a vital tool in diagnosing a disease.
 This is significant in identification and proper diagnosis of infection, blood clot, internal bleeding, or disease.
 This helps decide, plan and execute a treatment - be it surgical, medical, or radiation based.